Won-kuk Lee: Chung Do Kwan

 “I was seating at a beach in Korea, looking at the waves crash upon the shore.
 Suddenly, it came to me the name ‘Blue Wave’ (Chung Do) and I thought it would be a great name for the school.
 I didn't want to name my school shotokan because a son should have a different name from his father.”

-The first master of Chung Do Kwan was Lee, a title he held from 1944–50, followed by Duk Sung Son (1950–59), who was left in charge directly by Lee and left the position due to differences with high-ranking members.
+The first master of Chung Do Kwan was Lee, a title he held from 1944 to 1950, followed by Duk Sung Son (1950–59), who was left in charge directly by Lee and left the position due to differences with high-ranking members.
 General Choi Hong-hi (1959) acted as temporary school master.
 Woon Kyu-uhm (1959–present) was named as successor by a committee of high-ranking members.

 In its early years, Chungdokwan taught 10 hand and eight kicking techniques to the body's vital points.
 The hand techniques were punch, spear hand, knife hand, ridge hand (done with the inside edge of the hand created by the thumb and the index finger), eye gouge with two fingers to the eyes, attack with one finger, reverse punch and tiger hand.
 The kicking techniques consisted of the front, side, crescent and back kicks to different body parts.
 The school kept two trends with characteristics and training philosophies considerably different from each other.

 The branch of the school ran by Woon headquartered in Seoul and whose associates are affiliated with World Taekwondo, which is governed by Kukkiwon lineaments, is what is known as Olympic tae kwon do today.
 Chung Do Kwan in Korea is a social club not necessarily offering official tournaments or other activities on its own.

 A second branch of the school that is less known was developed by Duk Sung-son, who followed his teachings independently in an orthodox or traditional way, without belonging to a federated sport association and keeping the same training system, forms, uniforms and philosophies taught originally by Lee.
 This school was developed mostly in the United States, Venezuela and Australia.